uplifting thoughts and inspiration on faith

 Those who contended with you.

-Behold, I will make you to be a new, sharp,
+Behold, I will make you into a new threshing sledge with sharp teeth;

 You shall thresh the mountains and beat them small,

-You shall winnow them, and the wind shall carry them away,
+You shall winnow them, the wind shall carry them away,

 The poor and needy seek water, but there is none,